Articles

 The ingester reads new bytes from each file using checkpointed byte offsets stored in SQLite, splits large content on JSONL line boundaries, hashes each chunk with SHA-256, skips already-uploaded chunks, and submits the new content over gRPC.
 The backend can then reconstruct and normalize conversations across tools.

-This ingestion path is valuable, but it is fundamentally different from enforcement.
+This ingestion path is useful, but it is not enforcement.
 Ingestion tells you what happened.
-The proxy, API shim, process wrapper, and policy sync are what shape what is allowed to happen.
+The proxy, API shim, process wrapper, and policy sync shape what is allowed to happen.

 Security programs need both.
-Retrospective logs are insufficient when an assistant can read secrets, run package managers, send arbitrary network requests, or edit production-adjacent code in real time.
-But enforcement without a good transcript is also incomplete — you cannot explain why a decision was made or what work it affected.
+Logs alone are too late when an assistant can read secrets, run package managers, send arbitrary network requests, or edit production-adjacent code.
+Enforcement without a transcript is also incomplete.
+You cannot explain why a decision was made or what work it affected.

 The Practical Gap